The Chart for Enphase Energy Inc. (ENPH) Is Flashing Mixed Signals

-Enphase Energy Inc. (NASDAQ:ENPH) went down by -0.99% from its latest closing price compared to the recent 1-year high of $282.46.
-The company’s stock price has collected -9.38% of loss in the last five trading sessions.
-Press Release reported on 01/18/22 that Enphase Energy Expands Battery Storage in Illinois
+Enphase Energy Inc. (NASDAQ:ENPH) went down by -0.73% from its latest closing price compared to the recent 1-year high of $282.46.
+The company’s stock price has collected -9.53% of loss in the last five trading sessions.
+MarketWatch.com reported on 01/15/22 that Scorched Western states and a hurricane in New York: Earth experienced one of its hottest years on record in 2021

 Is It Worth Investing in Enphase Energy Inc. (NASDAQ :ENPH) Right Now?